yindangao/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-This depository stores my notes on three textbooks.
+This depository stores my notes.

 Notes 1 is on linear time series analysis.